dracory/base/swf/README.md

 )

 func main() {
-    // Create a new workflow
+    // Create a new linear workflow
     wf := workflow.NewWorkflow()

-    // Create steps
+    // Create steps in sequence
     step1 := workflow.NewStep("step1")
     step1.Title = "First Step"
     step1.Description = "This is the first step of the workflow"